isomorphic-git/isomorphic-git/docs/mergeDriver.md

 | return        | Promise\<{cleanMerge: bool, mergedText: string}\> | Whether merge was successful, and the merged text         |

 If `cleanMerge` is true, then the `mergedText` string will be written to the file.
-If `cleanMerge` is false, a `MergeConflictError` will be thrown, and if `merge` was called with `abortOnConflict: false`, the mergedText string will be written to the file in the worktree.
+If `cleanMerge` is false, a `MergeConflictError` will be thrown and no merge commit will be created.

+If `merge` was called with `abortOnConflict: false`, the mergedText string will be written to the file even if there is a merge conflict.
+Otherwise, in the event of a merge conflict, no changes will be written to the worktree or index.

 ### MergeDriverParams#path
-The `path` parameter refers to the path of the conflicted file, relative to the the git repository.
+The `path` parameter refers to the path of the conflicted file, relative to the root of the git repository.
 ### MergeDriverParams#branches
 The `branches` array contains the human-readable names of the branches we are merging.
 The first index refers to the merge base, the second refers to the branch being merged into, and any subsequent indexes refer to the branches we are merging.
 For example, say we have a git history that looks like this:
 ```